slatedb/slatedb/docs/0001-manifest.md

 * Only one writer client is allowed at a time
 * Multiple reader clients are allowed at the same time
+* Only one compactor client is allowed at a time
 * Compactor, writer, and readers may all be on different machines
 * Writer does not send parallel writes to the object store
 * Manifest on object store requires compare-and-swap (CAS) or transactional store (DynamoDB)